-- (i) Upgrades of the feed positioning servo system may result in downtime of up to one week, for one antenna at any given time. - (ii) Antenna structure and surface improvement activities may result in up to two antennas being down during the night time for a week to one month, depending on the nature of the repair work. - (iii) With the new control and monitor system in place from GTAC Cycle 36, the format of the command file and settings may change.
+- (i) Upgrades of the feed positioning servo system may result in downtime of one antenna up to one week at any given time. - (ii) Antenna structure and surface improvement activities may result in up to two antennas being down during the day time for a week to one month, depending on the nature of the repair work. - (iii) With the new TANGO based control and monitor system (TGC) in place from GTAC Cycle 37, the format of the command file and settings may change.